patricksurry/g3/README.md

             g3.put().x(150).y(150).append(g3.gauge('clockSimple')),
             g3.put().x(450).y(150).append(g3.gauge('headingDHC2')),
         );
-panel('body')
+panel('body');
     </script>
   </body>
 </html>
 ```
-This defines a new panel, `SimplePanel`, which creates a 600x300
+This defines a new panel, `SimplePanel`, which---when called---creates a 600x300
-SVG container, retrieves existing gauges and places them at (150,150) and (450,150).
+SVG container, retrieves existing gauges, and places them at (150,150) and (450,150).
 By convention gauges are drawn assuming a radius 100 circle,
 but you can simply add `.scale(1.5)` to the `put()` if you prefer radius 150, say.
 Serve locally as before and browse to http://localhost:8000/panel.html